 How to Manage COPD Mucus

 - Stay hydrated.
-Drinking plenty of fluids can help keep your mucus thin, and thus easier for you to cough up and expel.
+Drinking plenty of fluids can help keep your mucus thin, and it can then be easier for you to cough up and expel.
 You may want to consider herbal teas and warm soups, which may soothe your airways and also loosen the phlegm.

 - Change your posture.
 Maintaining a more upright posture can help your lungs to cough more effectively.
 When you go to bed, you may also consider using a pillow to elevate your head, which may make coughing easier and may also make breathing easier.

 - Avoid irritants.
-Minimize your exposure to anything that could irritate your airways, which triggers both mucus production and coughing.
+Minimize your exposure to anything that can irritate your airways.
 The first and most important thing to avoid is smoke.
-If you’re a smoker, work with a professional to help kick the habit as quickly as possible.
-You may also want to consider air purifiers and filters to remove allergens, dust, and other airborne irritants.
+If you are a smoker, work with a professional to help kick the habit as quickly as possible.
+You may also want to consider air purifiers and filters to remove allergens, dust and other airborne irritants.
 A cool humidifier can also help with air quality while moistening the air to soothe your airways.

 - Avoid caffeine and alcohol.
-Both can dehydrate you, which may lead to thicker mucus that’s harder for you to cough out.
+Both can dehydrate you, which may lead to thicker mucus that is harder for you to cough out.

 Tools for Better Breathing With COPD When Lifestyle Changes Won't Work

 Some people produce too much mucus to clear it with coughing, but certain tools will make the task easier.